Ruwan0127/Information_Security/h1-install-debian-for-windows-2024.md

 ## Episode 01 - THE PHREAKY WORLD OF PBX HACKING

-- About raiding two hackers.
+- About raiding two PBX hackers.
 - They hack phones and call pay per minute numbers they own.
 - By hacking voicemail and Unsecure PBX
 - Victim has to pay the bill and no support from police as they aren't equiped
 - PBX hacking is cost more than twenty billion dollars per annum

+# Intelligence-Driven Computer Network Defense Informed by Analysis of Adversary Campaigns and Intrusion Kill Chains
+   ## Eric M. Hutchins∗, Michael J. Cloppert†, Rohan M. Amin, Ph.D.‡Lockheed Martin Corporation

 # Install Debian on Virtual Box - 2024 January